eclipse-ditto/ditto/documentation/src/main/resources/_posts/2020-11-11-desired-properties.md

 - [Delete all desired properties of a feature via ditto-protocol](protocol-examples-deletedesiredproperties.html)
 - [Delete a single desired property of a feature via ditto-protocol](protocol-examples-deletedesiredproperty.html)

-### Using the ditto-client to CRUD on desired feature properties
+### Using the ditto-client to manage desired feature properties
 The desired feature properties can also be retrieved, modified and deleted via the [Ditto Java Client](client-sdk-java.html).
-At the moment of this blog post being published (<b>Ditto Java Client version 1.5.0</b>), no special CRUD operations for desired feature properties are implemented in the client.
-Thus, the operations have to be executed via creating ditto-protocol messages manually in the client.
+At the time of publishing of this blog post (<b>Ditto Java Client version 1.5.0</b>), no special CRUD operations for desired feature properties are implemented in the client.
+Thus, the operations have to be executed via creating
+<b>ditto-protocol messages</b> manually in the client.

-Example for Creating/Modifying desired feature properties of a thing via the ditto-client:
+Example for creating/modifying desired feature properties of a thing via the ditto-client:

 ```java
 final Adaptable modifyFeatureDesiredProperties =